yangtooles4/free-ip-stresser-booter/README.md

 ## 🎮 Usage

 - ▶️ **Kick It Off**:
-  - 🚀 Window title switches to "Python DDOS V1.0 By elitestresser.club".
   - 🖥️ You’ll see:
     ```
     ____  ____   ____  _____    ____  ____    ____    ____